ga-dc/DOC_immersive/w02/intro_to_charting/readme.md

 ChartJS is one charting library we'll be learning about today.
 It's fairly intuitive and simple to use.
 Let take a look at its [documentation](http://www.chartjs.org/docs/).
 If you look at the navigation on the left hand side, you can see that chartJS supports various different types of graphs.
 Today we'll be learning about making bar charts and pie graphs with chartJS.

 The first thing we're going to do is make a simple chart about Mary, Tom and Sue and their apple eating habits across a 5 day work week.
-The following is a table to depict Mar, Tom, and Sues apple ingestion habits.
+The following is a table to depict Mar, Tom, and Sue's apple ingestion habits.
 We want to turn the following data into something with data visualization:

 ### Dem apples